KeithG33/ChessBot-Battleground/README.md

 ## 🤖 Models

-To take advantage of the training and inference code, models should subclass the `BaseChessModel` class.
-The expected format is:
+Design your model and see how it does!
+To take advantage of the training and inference code, models should subclass the `BaseChessModel` class and follow the expected format:
 1. **Input**: `(B, 1, 8, 8)` tensor for position
 2. **Output**: a policy distribution of shape `(B, 4672)`, and expected value of shape `(B, 1)`.